 - Blue Light Filtering: Too much blue light can cause eye strain and possible eye damage, which is a real problem in an age where everyone is staring at LED monitors.
 We can provide tinted or non-tinted blue light filtering coatings.

-Our San Antonio eye doctor has all the corrective lens extras you need.
+Our northern San Antonio eye doctor has all the corrective lens extras you need.
 Call 210-988-9518 to schedule an exam and enjoy picking out your designer frames and lens options!